openhwgroup/cva6/docs/01_cva6_user/CSR_Performance_Counters.rst

 Controlling the counters from software
 ---------------------------------------
-By default, all the available counters are enabled after reset.
+All performance counters are enabled after reset.
 The ``mcountinhibit`` CSR at address ``0x320`` controls which of the performance counters increment as described in the RISC-V Privileged Specification, version 1.11 (see Machine Counter-Inhibit CSR, Section 3.1.12).
 For instance, bit 0 is set to 0 for ``mcycle(h)`` to increment as usual, bit 2 for ``minstrert(h)`` and bit X for event counter mhpmcounterX(h).

 The lower 32 bits of all counters can be accessed through the base register, whereas the upper 32 bits are accessed through the h-register.